elephantmfa/docs/the-basics/filters.md

 implement a gray-listing system, temporarily blocking mail, forcing the sending server to try again later (usually after 5 minutes).

-To defer, it is as simple as throwing a `Defer`:
+To defer, it is as simple as throwing a `Defer` action:

 ```php
 public function filter(Mail $email, $next)